LUQ: Layerwise Ultra-Low Bit Quantization for Multimodal Large Language Models: Introduction

 Despite these advances, most research on quantization has focused on language-only LLMs, particularly in the context of post-training quantization (PTQ) methods such as those of~\citet{nagel2020up,NEURIPS2023_0df38cd1}, which involve calibrating the model on a small dataset without requiring full retraining.
 However, the impact of PTQ on multimodal performance remains unexplored.
 Notably, \citet{huang2024empirical} report a significant decline in multimodal task performance when multimodal LLMs are quantized to fewer than 4 bits, in stark contrast to the relatively minor performance drops observed in language-only tasks.

 To address this gap, we conduct an in-depth study of ultra-low bit (< 4-bit) PTQ for Multimodal LLMs.
 Our findings confirm that they suffer from a performance collapse on multimodal tasks, frequently generating incoherent outputs in response to paired image-text queries.
 We hypothesize that this vulnerability stems from the greater functional complexity of multimodal tasks compared to text-only tasks handled by LLMs.
 To test this hypothesis, we use the entropy of intermediate transformer activations as a proxy for functional complexity and compare the entropy of multimodal tokens against their text-only counterparts.
 Our analysis on Qwen 2.5 VL~\citep{bai2025qwen2}, summarized in Figure~\ref{fig:motivation_entropy}, reveals that activations of multimodal tokens consistently exhibit higher entropy than those of text tokens, underscoring the increased complexity of processing multimodal inputs.

-To better understand the effect of quantization on Multimodal LLMs, we propose a layer-wise characterization of robustness to quantization using the entropy of output activations as a proxy for each layer’s functional complexity.
-Our experiments show that layers with higher entropy activation distributions are less tolerant to ultra-low bit quantization.
+Crucially, however, this complexity is not uniform across the network: different layers exhibit significantly different activation entropy suggesting varying levels of robustness to quantization.